bewuethr/bewuethr.github.io/2021-05-24-code-book-review.md

 - learn how something I've seen a million times *really* works (like bar codes), or
-- found something familiar explained in a much better way than I've ever seen before (such as two's complement, or floating point rounding errors), or
+- find something familiar explained in a much better way than I've ever seen before (such as two's complement, or floating point rounding errors), or
 - build an understanding of something I only had a fuzzy idea about (like how a CPU works).